cosmos/cosmos-sdk/CONTRIBUTING.md

 1. Either [open](https://github.com/cosmos/cosmos-sdk/issues/new/choose) or

-1. Weather:
+1. Whether:
    1. you want to propose something new, which requires specification, additional design or you would like to change a process, start with a [new discussion](https://github.com/cosmos/cosmos-sdk/discussions/new).
 With discussions we can better handle the design process using discussion threads.
 A discussion should usually lead to one or few issues,
-   2. the issue is a specified proposal or a bug then open directly a [new issue](https://github.com/cosmos/cosmos-sdk/issues/new/choose),
+   2. The issue is a specified proposal or a bug, then open a [new issue](https://github.com/cosmos/cosmos-sdk/issues/new/choose).
-   3. [find](https://github.com/cosmos/cosmos-sdk/issues) an issue you'd like to help with.
+   3. Review existing [issues](https://github.com/cosmos/cosmos-sdk/issues) to find an issue you'd like to help with.
 2. Participate in thoughtful discussion on that issue.
 3. If you would like to contribute:
    1. Ensure that the proposal has been accepted.